-How to Build a Man-Size Welding Table From Rebar and Used Bed-Frame Metal for Less Than Sixty Dollars
+How to Build a Basic Welding Table From Rebar and Used Bed-Frame Metal

-A Man-Sized Welding Table Without the Heavy Weight or the Big Price Tag:
+A Large Welding Table Without the Heavy Weight or the Big Price Tag

 Keep It Simple

 Looking for a large welding table to add to your home workshop or small business?
 If so, then you know that they don't come cheap.
-A quick search on the popular EBay Website will bring up a number of tables for sale, with prices ranging from $75 for small used tables to prices exceeding two-thousand dollars for commercial-sized models.
+A quick search on the popular website eBay will bring up a number of tables for sale, with prices ranging from $75 for small used tables to prices exceeding two thousand dollars for commercial-sized models.
 Even after you find a suitable table and make the expensive purchase, you will have to deal with the extra expense of freight-truck delivery or gasoline for the pickup, in what may become an all-day road trip.

 The materials list to build the table you see in the photographs is remarkably simple.
 In fact, you will only need to purchase three sets of items:

-Four- Metal bed rails made in the shape of a "L."
+- Four metal bed rails made in the shape of an "L"

 Use a chop saw or metal band saw to make the following cuts: